-Malcolm Hutcheson says, “I work in Pakistan with a traditional handmade wooden camera, with a simple enlarging lens, in which I
+Malcolm Hutcheson says, “I work in Pakistan with a traditional handmade wooden camera, with a simple enlarging lens, in which I develop the negatives

 Malcolm Hutcheson says,